Prioritizing Friendship, Communication, Etc: How To Make Having A FWB Fun

 Some people may find that they prefer to navigate this arrangement with a friend who they already have a strong platonic connection to, while others may prefer to be with someone they are not very close friends with.
 Some people may feel that it is better to navigate the complexities of this situation with a good friend, while others may feel that doing so would risk damaging the friendship.
 You can decide what might work best for you, and then pick the right partner accordingly.

-Create boundaries and strong communication
+Create boundaries and prioritize communication

 To have a healthy friends with benefits situation, you often need to have firm boundaries and open communication.
 Without these two things, it may be more likely for misunderstandings, emotional entanglement, and unrealistic expectations to arise.